Ozauri0/Ozauri0/README.md

 - 👋 Hi, I’m @Ozauri0
 - 👀 I’m interested in internet security
 - 🌱 I’m currently studing Informatic Civil Engineering on Universidad católica de Temuco and studing by my self english
-- 📫 How to reach me...
-If you're intersted in contact me, you can follow me on instagram Https.christian_
+- 📫 If you're intersted in contact me, you can follow me on instagram Https.christian_

 <!---
 Ozauri0/Ozauri0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.